Loading...

 Teaching and Learning

-• Parent-Teacher conferences are held March 26, 28, 29 We offer in-person, virtual, and phone conferences.
+• Parent-Teacher Conferences are held November 6th, 7th, and 13th.
+We offer in-person, virtual, and phone conferences.

-• Four Seasons A+ Elementary provides information on students’ reading in K-3, if not at grade level through fall/winter/spring Progress Reports, APTT conferences during the year and to families with children receiving interventions through the Student Assistance Team (SAT).
+• Reading Progress: Four Seasons A+ Elementary provides information on students’ reading in K-3, if not at grade level through fall/winter/spring Progress Reports, APTT conferences during the year, and to families with children receiving interventions through the Student Assistance Team (SAT).

-• SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) reading specialists will work with grades 3-5 to provide additional small group support in literacy.
+• A SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) reading specialist will work with grades 3-5 to provide additional small group support in literacy.

 Our school will engage in personalized learning as a key strategy to accelerate student achievement.
 Parents can get more information using many tools.

-• Parent log-in information can be accessed at spps.org/onestop or by asking the school clerk
+• Campus Parent login information can be accessed at spps.org/onestop or by asking the school clerk.

 • Saint Paul Public Schools is a one-to-one district supplying each student with an iPad to help differentiate instruction within the classroom.

-• Seesaw (PreK-5) is used to inform parents of student progress and share student work.
+• Seesaw is used to inform parents of student progress and share student work.

 Many before- and after-school enrichment and support opportunities are available for students